Graphon Signal Processing: Graphs and Graphons

 \subsection{Convergence of the GFT}

 When a sequence of graph signals converges to a bandlimited graphon signal, we can show that the GFT converges to the WFT as long as the limit graphon is \textit{non-derogatory} (Def. \ref{defn:non_derog}).
-This is stated and proved in Thm. \ref{thm:wft}.
+This is the main result of this section, presented in Thm. \ref{thm:wft}.

 \begin{definition} A graphon $\bbW$ is non-derogatory if $\lambda_i \neq \lambda_j$ for all $i \neq j$ and $i, j \in \mbZ \setminus \{0\}$. \end{definition}